Aaron98990/ways-of-the-game/misconduct.md

 Different match officials handle dissent/disagreement differently, but here's a good guideline to follow.

-Simply disagreeing with the referee or stating an opinion or fact is not dissent.
+Simply disagreeing with the referee or stating an opinion or fact or having a short and immediate frustration burst at the call/non-call is not dissent.

 - "You can overrule the linesman"
 - "That's a flop"
 - "That was outside the penalty area."
 - "No way that's a foul."
 - "What are you calling?"
-- "Keep my players safe!"
+- "Keep my players safe!" (the person wants the game called more tightly)
-- "Control the game."
+- "Control the game." (the person wants the game called more tightly)
 - "How can you call that when you're that far away?"
 - jumping in frustration